Pelannie/Projekt1/README.md

-This is the first project of Python course.
+This is the first project of my Python course.